Shopify/polaris/polaris.shopify.com/content/getting-started/index.md

 ---
-title: What’s new
+title: Whats new
 description: Learn about the latest Polaris updates
 order: 0
 hideChildren: true
-icon: EmailNewsletterMajor
+icon:  GrammarMajor
 ---